Does provable absence of barren plateaus imply classical simulability?: Barren plateau-free models, polynomial subspaces, and simulation algorithms

-Next we consider a class of precision-limited QCNN with controlled measurements in the pooling layers, which we denote as $\mathcal{C}_{{\rm pl-QCNN}}$.
-Here, the circuit is a QCNN composed of layers of two-qubit gates acting on nearest neighbors which are interleaved with pooling layers where half of the qubits are measured, with the measurement outcomes controlling single-qubit unitaries.
-We take $\rho$ to be an $n$-qubit state preparable by a circuit with $\OC(\poly(n))$ gates when acting on the all-zero state, and $O$ some Pauli operator acting on the last two qubits of the QCNN.
-All of the two-qubit gates in the circuit are parametrized.
-We also assume that the QCNN is precision-limited, in the sense that the parameters in the gates can only take a number of discrete values $d$ in $\OC(\poly(n))$ (i.e., $\PC$ is discrete).
+Next we consider a class of QCNNs where the loss function depends on the outcomes of the measurements in the pooling layers; we denote this class of QCNNs as $\mathcal{C}_{{\rm pl-QCNN}}$.
+This setting is typically studied in the context of error-correction, where one wants to learn a circuit that optimizes recovery given some noise channel and logical state~\cite{cong2019quantum}.
+Here, the circuit is a QCNN composed of layers of two-qubit gates acting on nearest neighbors, interleaved with pooling layers where half of the qubits are measured and used to control single-qubit unitaries.
+While simulation is only available with high probability for the case of $\mathcal{C}_{{\rm QCNN}}$, we claim one can simulate those in $\mathcal{C}_{{\rm pl-QCNN}}$ for all parameter values; that is,

-While Ref.~\cite{pesah2020absence} did not explicitly prove that this form of precision-limited QCNN avoids barren plateaus, one can intuitively see that it will not concentrate exponentially from the fact that it is less expressive than a non-precision standard QCNN.
-Since decreasing expressiveness generally makes the QCNN less concentrated~\cite{holmes2021connecting}, we expect that the losses in $\mathcal{C}_{{\rm pl-QCNN}}$ will be in $\NBP$ for area law initial states too.
-Moreover, here we also expect that for some randomly sampled $\thv$ from the discrete $\PC$ the Heisenberg evolved operator will also be contained with high probability on the polynomially small subspace of Pauli operators acting on at most $\OC(\log(n))$ qubits.

-Note that while simulation is only available with high probability the losses in $\mathcal{C}_{{\rm QCNN}}$, we can actually efficiently simulate those in $\mathcal{C}_{{\rm pl-QCNN}}$ for all parameter values.
-This follows from the fact that the local observable $O$ conjugated by a QCNN always has bounded Hilbert--Schmidt norm, and since there are $\OC(\exp\left(\poly(n)\right))$ parameter settings of the QCNN at this precision, one can use Clifford shadow measurement~\cite{huang2020predicting} to obtain an efficient classical description of $\rho$.
-Such shadows can then be combined with tensor networks method to prove that